How to Speed up Labor After Losing Your Mucus Plug

 • The urge to have a bowel movement

-Your plug may have dislodged as your cervix has dilated.
-If so, pack your hospital bag and try these tips.
+Your plug may have dislodged as your cervix dilates.
+If so, pack your hospital bag and try the tips below.

 1. Exercise

-Exercise is a safe and effective way to speed up labor, and it doesn’t need to be anything strenuous.
-Walking, swimming, or going up and down stairs is often enough to help things along.
+Exercise is a safe and gentle way to help labor along, and it doesn't need to be strenuous.
+Walking, swimming, or going up and down stairs is often enough.

-To take things up a notch, some recommend curb walking.
-This is walking with one foot up on the curb and the other on the road.
-The imbalance can open your hips and help your labor progress.
+To take things up a notch, some mamas swear by curb walking: one foot up on the curb, the other on the road.
+The small imbalance can open your hips and may help labor progress.

-Bouncing gently on a birth ball will keep your body moving and help your baby get into a good position for labor.
-To make this extra effective, try moving your hips in circles or tracing out the letters of the alphabet.
+Gentle bouncing on a birth ball keeps your body moving and helps baby settle into a good position.
+To make it extra effective, try circling your hips or tracing the alphabet with them.

-If you’re full-term, your doctor or midwife may be willing to perform a membrane sweep.
-This is a procedure where they’ll sweep around your cervix with their fingers.
-The idea is to separate the amniotic sac membranes from the cervix and start labor.
+If you're full-term, your doctor or midwife may offer a membrane sweep (sometimes called stripping the membranes).
+ACOG describes it as a procedure at term where the clinician sweeps around the cervix with a gloved finger to help separate the amniotic sac from the cervix and encourage labor (ACOG).

 6. Dates

-Eating 6 dates a day, 4 weeks before your due date, has been shown to:
+Eating 6 dates a day, in the final 4 weeks before your due date, has been shown in a small trial to:

 7. Acupuncture